 Budgeting is the most useful forecasting tool available to most businesses, but developing a comprehensive budget is not always as easy as adding a percentage increase to last year’s figures.

 The benefits of a budget can be game-changing for a growing business and little time is needed to create solid projections.
-If your company uses cloud accounting software, it probably has a budgeting feature.
+If you use cloud accounting software for your business, it will have a budgeting feature already.

 Be warned, however, there are many ways to make a budget look good on paper that are doomed to create problems by the end of the year.
 Using overly optimistic estimates of revenue or assuming temporary surges will continue into the future are classic examples and a good way to find yourself struggling at year-end to avoid a deficit.